esjeon/hack-alienfx/protocol.md

     t : type

- - It takes some time to reset completely.
+ - This takes some time, and you should wait until the operation ends.
    Premature commands might fail.

 ### 0x08: Save-To